V-Cent/TTE/docs/STYLING.md

 ## Default Format for a Tech Page

 TTE does not currently enforce a strict format.
-However, we do need some care when dealing with headings to keep all pages in the same format.
+However, we do need some care when dealing with headings to keep a consistent feel for the site.
 The first heading (#) is only used for the game title.
-The second (##) is used for section definitions (Base Mechanics, Combat Techniques...).
+The second (##) is used for category definitions (Mechanics, Glitches...).
 The third (###) is used as a sub-title for normal game mechanics or description of important techs.
-Finally, the forth heading (####) is used for glitches and tech definitions; they are the ones which are used to fill the search menu, so be sure to only include elements that define new information.
+Finally, the forth heading (####) is used for glitches and tech definitions.

-For a specific definition of each segment, follow the guidelines below:

-- Every tech pages starts with a heading (#) of the game name followed by a simple description oof when the game was released.
+Every tech pages starts with a heading (#) of the game name followed by a simple description of when the game was released.
 After that, every version (if needed) that will be used throughout the document is listed.
-- After the list of versions, the TOC is defined (##).
-- On the next segment, base mechanics (##) of the game are documented.
-These will use headings 3 only (###).
-Definitions of certain mechanics are also explained here.
-Special thanks can also be placed during the base mechanics heading if needed.
-- After that, glitches (##) are documented depending on where they affect.
-On this segment will not be glitches that are useful for the battle system.
-Example for glitches sub-titles (###) are: "Equipment/Items/Accessories Glitches", "Out of Bounds and Sequence Breaks", "Exploits" and "Minor Battle Glitches".
-Use the fourth heading (####) for each glitch description.
-- Finally, the Combat Techniques (##) segment starts.
-Here will be described the various techniques and glitches of the battle system of each game.
-It will always start with a General Techniques (###) sub-title for each techniques that does not require a segment of its own.
-Important techniques should have their only section using a sub-title (###).
-Use the fourth heading (####) for each tech description.
+A name for each version should also be given, and that name should be used in a custom directive for version specific segments.
+The first heading ends with references and special thanks.

+The second heading (##) is used for category definitions.
+While you can create categories as you see fit, the following is the default format:

+- "Mechanics": This category is used for general game mechanics that are mostly explained in-game. *:r __Mandatory.__*
+- "Glitches": This category is used for glitches that are not related to the battle system (such as exploration) *:r __Mandatory.__*
+- "Combat": This category is used for techniques and glitches that are related to the battle system. *:r __Mandatory.__*
+- "Characters": This category is used for character-specific mechanics, glitches and techniques.
+- "Bosses": This category is used for boss analysis and oddities.
+- "Misc": This category is used for any other information that does not fit in the previous categories.
+Minor techniques that don't affect the game as much (for example, an animation breaking) should also be placed here.
+When in doubt, check the Misc category of other pages.

 ## Other Resources